How to Stop Google Ads: 9 Working Ways

 How to Stop Google Play Ads

-The only method to remove ads from Google Play is by using a third-party ad blocker.
-Through the Ad Center settings, you can only report a problematic ad to prevent reencountering it.
+Through the Ad Center settings, you can either report a problematic ad to prevent reencountering it or disable ad personalization.
 To report an advertisement on the Google Play Store, follow these steps:

-1. Click the three-dot icon next to the ad post
+1. Click the ellipsis (three-dot) icon next to the ad post;

 3. In the new window, select the reason and tap Submit to proceed.